-Every state here offers a fascinating and diverse culture-enriched heritage.
+Every state in India offers a fascinating and diverse culture-rich heritage.
 If Rajasthan is your choice for a vacation getaway, then you couldn’t have picked a better destination.
 The Land of Maharajas is a beautiful representation of India’s rich architectural heritage, cultural diversity and hospitality.
+Within Rajasthan, if you wish to explore Ranakpur beyond the magnificent Jain temple, then you have come to the right place!

 But don’t take our word for it.
 It wholeheartedly welcomes the visitors to indulge in the sights, sounds and flavours of the various Rajasthan tourist places.